bt3gl/building_blog/content/tor_pi.md

 ## Network Setup

-The easiest way is to connect your Pi in the network is through an ethernet interface.
-Connecting the cable should be allowed the connection directly as long as your network router allows DHCP.
+The easiest way is to connect your Pi in the network is through an Ethernet interface.
+Connecting the cable should be allowed the connection directly as long as your network router enable DHCP.

-In addition, you can also setup wireless connect, which requires your router to be broadcasting the SSID.
+Also, you can also set up wireless connect, which requires your router to be broadcasting the SSID.
 At Raspbian, there is a WiFi configuration icon.
 Type wlan0 adapter and scan.
 After connecting in your network you will also be able to see the IP of your Pi.

 ## Input/Output Setup